-2.3.13.1 Banks nominated to import gold (list of banks as per Annex-4) as per extant instructions may extend Gold (Metal) Loans to domestic jewellery manufacturers, who are not exporters of jewellery, subject to the condition that any gold loan borrowing or other non-funded commitments taken by them for the purpose of providing gold loans to domestic jewellery manufacturers will be taken into account for the purpose of the overall ceiling (presently 50 % of Tier I capital) (c.f.
-FED Master Circular No.5/2012-13 dated July 2, 2012) in respect of aggregate borrowing for non-export purposes.
+2.3.13.1 Banks nominated to import gold (list of banks as per Annex-4) as per extant instructions may extend Gold (Metal) Loans (GML) to domestic jewellery manufacturers out of the eligible domestic import quota of 80%, to the extent of GML outstanding in their books as on March 31, 2013.

+Any gold loan borrowing or other non-funded commitments taken by them for the purpose of providing gold loans to domestic jewellery manufacturers will be taken into account for the purpose of the overall ceiling (presently 50% of Tier I capital) (c.f.
+FED Master Circular No.5/2012-13 dated July 1, 2013) in respect of aggregate borrowing for non-export purposes.
 The Gold Loans extended to exporters of jewellery would continue to be out of the 50% ceiling.